 2.1.1.
 Circular cylinders.
-The initial transition for a cylinder occurs at Reynolds number $Re{C_1} \approx 46$ through a Hopf bifurcation from a symmetric pair of attached recirculation bubbles to a periodic 2D Bénard-von Kármán (BvK) wake (see Figure 3a) (Williamson 1989, Dušek et al. 1994).
-Here, the Reynolds number is based on the freestream velocity (U) and the cylinder diameter (D): $Re = UD/\nu$ (ν is the kinematic viscosity of the fluid).
-Upon increase of the Reynolds number, the wake next undergoes a subcritical (hysteretic) 3D transition at $Re{\rm C_2} \approx 190$ (Barkley & Henderson 1996; Williamson 1996a,b), which manifests as a sinusoidal distortion of the spanwise vortex rollers with streamwise vortex structures connecting these.
-At onset, the spanwise wavelength (λ) is approximately four cylinder diameters, and this wake instability is commonly known as mode A. Upon further increase of the Reynolds number, another 3D mode of much shorter spanwise wavelength ($\lambda \approx D$), mode B, becomes unstable at $Re{C_3} \approx 260$.
-The remnants of this mode appear to persist at much higher Reynolds numbers after the wake becomes fully chaotic (Williamson 1996a,b; Henderson 1997).
-The characteristic 3D modes are visualized in Figure 3b.
-Of interest, equivalent modes have also been recognized in the wakes of other 2D cylindrical bodies, such as square cylinders (Robichaux et al. 1999) and angled airfoils (He et al. 2017).
+The flow past a circular cylinder has been a generic fluid flow problem that has maintained continuing interest for more than a century, and the intricate experimental and mathematical details of the transitions leading towards a fully turbulent wake have been revealed especially over the last three decades.
+The initial transition at Reynolds number $Re{C_1} \approx 46$ occurs through a Hopf bifurcation from a symmetric pair of attached recirculation bubbles to a periodic two-dimensional Bénard-von Kármán (BvK) wake (Dušek et al. 1994, Williamson 1989), see Figure 3a.
+Here, the Reynolds number is based on the free-stream velocity (U) and the cylinder diameter (D): $Re = UD/\nu$ (ν is the kinematic viscosity of the fluid).
+On increasing the Reynolds number, the wake next undergoes a subcritical (hysteretic) three-dimensional transition at $Re{C_2} \approx 190$ (Barkley & Henderson 1996, Williamson 1996a,b), which manifests as a sinusoidal distortion of the spanwise vortex rollers with streamwise vortex structures connecting these.
+At onset, the spanwise wavelength (λ) is approximately four cylinder diameters, and this wake instability is commonly known as Mode A. On increasing the Reynolds number further, another threedimensional mode of much shorter spanwise wavelength ($\lambda \approx D$), Mode B, becomes unstable at $Re{C_3} \approx 260$.
+The remnants of this mode appear to persist at much higher Reynolds numbers after the wake becomes fully chaotic (Henderson 1997, Williamson 1996a,b).
+The characteristic three-dimensional modes are visualized in Figure 3b.
+Of interest, equivalent modes have also been recognised in the wakes of other two-dimensional cylindrical bodies, such as square cylinders (Robichaux et al. 1999) and angled airfoils (He et al. 2017).
 However, different modes can be important for other cylindrical geometries; e.g., a quasiperiodic mode is the first transition mode of a normal-flat-plate wake (Thompson et al. 2006b).
-When the flow is artificially held steady for $Re > Re{C_1}$, a steady 3D perturbation develops for $Re \ge 100$ that resembles the mode E instability occurring naturally when the cylinder rotates at high rates (see Figure 4a).